nytimes/kyt/README.md

 1. Install [Node.js](https://nodejs.org/) (v6.0+ required).
 2. `npm install -g kyt-cli`
-3. `kyt-cli setup -d my-kyt-project` - This will set up your project with application and configuration files so that you can get started with kyt.
+3. `kyt-cli setup` - This will set up your project with application and configuration files so that you can get started with kyt.
 Learn more about [setup](/packages/kyt-cli/README.md).
-(Note: if you have yarn installed this will install your project [using yarn](/packages/kyt-cli/README.md))
 4. `npm run dev`
 5. Check out `http://localhost:3000`